Deepthought-Solutions/typox/README.md

 ## Implementation Versions

 - **🚀 CLI Version (Stable):** Full Oxigraph integration with complete SPARQL 1.1 support
-- **⚡ WASM Plugin (Beta):** Native Typst integration with simplified RDF processing
+- **⚡ WASM Plugin (Beta):** Native Typst integration with in-memory RDF processing

 For production use, we recommend the CLI version.
-The WASM plugin demonstrates the future architecture and works well for simple use cases.
-See `WASM_PLUGIN_README.md` for detailed comparison.
+The WASM plugin provides native Typst integration without external dependencies and works well for in-memory RDF processing.
+See the [WASM Plugin](#-wasm-plugin-beta) section below for details.

 ## 🌟 Features